 CPF is used on a wide variety of food crops, including some of the most important commodities in California.
-Based on the most recent five years of use data (2009-2013), the top ten agricultural uses in the state were almond, citrus, alfalfa, walnut, cotton, grapes, corn, broccoli, sugar beet, and peach/nectarine.
+Based on the most recent five years of use data (2011-2015), the top agricultural uses in the state were almond, alfalfa, walnut, orange, and cotton.
 Average annual use for all sites, including all agricultural and non-agricultural uses, was 1.3 million lbs/year.